-Mike Palmquist is Associate Provost, Professor of English, and University Distinguished Teaching Scholar at Colorado State University, where he supports university-wide efforts to enhance learning and teaching in face-to-face, blended, and distance courses.
+Mike Palmquist is Professor of English and University Distinguished Teaching Scholar at Colorado State University.
+Prior to returning to his role as a faculty member in the 2020-’21 academic year, Mike served for fourteen years in various university leadership roles, including founding director of the Institute for Learning and Teaching (TILT), director of CSU Online (CSU’s Division of Continuing Education), and Associate Provost for Instructional Innovation.
 His scholarly interests include writing across the curriculum, the effects of computer and network technologies on writing instruction, and new approaches to scholarly publishing.

 Selected Recent Publications

 Palmquist, M., and Barbara Wallraff.
-(2018).
-In Conversation.
-Boston: Bedford/St. Martin's. http://www.macmillanlearning.com/Catalog/product/inconversation-firstedition-palmquist
+(2020).
+In Conversation: A Writer’s Guidebook, 2nd Edition.
+Bedford/St. Martin's.
+(1st edition, 2018) https://www.macmillanlearning.com/college/us/product/In-Conversation/p/1319157777

 Recent Keynote Addresses and Conference Presentations

-Palmquist, M. “The Power of Story: The Role of Narrative in Shaping and Interpreting Our Actions.”
+“The Power of Story: The Role of Narrative in Shaping and Interpreting Our Actions.”
 6th American Midwest Confucius Institute Director Conference.
 Fort Collins, Colorado, September 3, 2016.
 Keynote.

-Palmquist, M. “Thinking Back While Looking Forward: Lessons from IWAC 2016.
+“Thinking Back While Looking Forward: Lessons from IWAC 2016.
 Closing Plenary Session.
 13th International Writing Across the Curriculum Conference.
 Ann Arbor, Michigan, June 23-25, 2016.
 Plenary session.

-Palmquist, M. “Town Hall: The Moral Imperative of Making Your Work Open Access, and How to Do It.”
+“Town Hall: The Moral Imperative of Making Your Work Open Access, and How to Do It.”
 Closing Plenary Session.
 Presented at the Computers and Writing Conference, Pullman, Washington, May 18-22, 2016.
 Plenary session.

-Palmquist, M. “Town Hall: Recovering Pasts for the Future.”
+“Town Hall: Recovering Pasts for the Future.”
 Opening Plenary Session.
 Presented at the Computers and Writing Conference, Pullman, Washington, May 18-22, 2016.
 Plenary session.

-Palmquist, M. (2015).
 “Principles for Online Teaching.”
 China-US Innovation Forum on Environmental Protection and Sustainable Development.
 Anhui University.
 Hefei, Anhui Province, China, October 15, 2015.
 Keynote.